 This laboratory course illustrates the use of basic cell culture techniques for bioscience research and commercial applications.
-Students are introduced to cell cultivation methods, including proper use of a biological safety cabinet, sterile technique, cell enumeration and media preparation, primary cultures, cultivation of cell lines, detection of contamination, cryopreservation, transfection, cell culture scale-up, and an introduction to bioassays.
+Students are introduced to cell cultivation methods, including proper use of a biological safety cabinet, sterile technique, cell enumeration and media preparation, cultivation of cell lines, detection of contamination, cryopreservation, transfection, cell culture scale-up, and an introduction to bioassays.
 This course is designed for students with no prior knowledge or with limited knowledge of cell culture methods.
-Prerequisites: 410.601 Biochemistry; 410.603 Advanced Cell Biology I
+Prerequisites: 410.601 Biochemistry, 410.603 Advanced Cell Biology I.

 410.656 - Recombinant DNA Laboratory

 This laboratory course introduces students to methods for manipulating and analyzing nucleic acids.
-Students gain extensive hands-on experience with plasmid purification, restriction mapping, ligations, bacterial transformations, gel electrophoresis, as well as applications of the polymerase chain reaction.
+Students gain extensive hands-on experience with plasmid purification, restriction mapping, ligations, bacterial transformations, gel electrophoresis, and applications of the polymerase chain reaction.
 This course is not recommended for students with substantial experience in these methodologies.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology
+Prerequisites: 410.602 Molecular Biology.

 410.657 - Recombinant Protein Expression, Production and Analysis